yhyun225/DiffuseHigh/README.md

 conda activate diffusehigh
 pip install torch==2.1.1 torchvision==0.16.1 torchaudio==2.1.1 xformers --index-url https://download.pytorch.org/whl/cu121
 ```
+(It is cubersome to search the compatible 'xformers' with your current torch.
+You can simply add 'xformers' in your torch installation command like above.)

 Please manually install below pacakges in your environment: